danfuzz/samizdat/doc/language-guide/03-functions.md

 question mark (`?`).
 This indicates that the expression is allowed to evaluate to void, and if it does, for the closure itself to yield void.

-TODO: All yields are treated as maybe-yields right now, regardless of the presence or absence of a `?`.

 #### Default yield

 In many (but not all) cases, an unmarked expression at the end of a